drhsqlite/fossil-mirror/www/gitusers.md

 To switch back to the parent branch, say something like:

         fossil update trunk       # ≅ git checkout master

+(There is also `fossil checkout trunk`, but it’s a 2nd-tier command meant for more specialized purposes.
+Almost always, you want to use `update` instead.)

 Fossil does also support the Git style, creating the branch ahead of
 need: